- Sharing Status Icons

 Allows the users you share with to delete shared files

 As of ownCloud version 10.0.2, users can create upload-only, public shares (otherwise known as "Drop Folders").
-Drop Folders allow users to upload files to a central location, but don’t allow them to either see or change any existing files, which already have been uploaded.
+Drop Folders allow users to upload files to a central location, but don’t allow them to either see or change any existing files, which have already been uploaded.

 To create one:

-View the sharing panel of the folder that you want to share as a Drop Folder, select.
+View the sharing panel of the folder that you want to share as a drop folder, select.